EdouardCourty/vortexql/README.md

 Commands:
-  migrate                     Migrates the database to the newest migration. create                      Creates a new migration revert [options] <version>  Reverts the database to the given migration ID's state list                        Shows a list of the migrations (played or not) and their description. init                        Creates a default configuration file.
+  migrate                     Migrates the database to the newest migration. create [options]            Creates a new migration. [--mjs] option to use '.mjs' file extension. revert [options] <version>  Reverts the database to the given migration ID's state list                        Shows a list of the migrations (played or not) and their description. init                        Creates a default configuration file.